What to Expect From Breast Cancer Survivorship

 While effective, this approach to breast cancer can wreak havoc on your vaginal and sexual health and lead to other symptoms that are typically reserved for those who are going through menopause.

 If you find yourself struggling with symptoms related to hormone therapy that contribute to declining sexual health, the team here at Ideal Gynecology is here to help.
 Our own Dr. Lillian Schapiro is a breast cancer survivor and understands the unique challenges faced by women who go through hormone therapy.
-To answer the call, she and our nurse practitioner, Kathryn Garren, offer treatments designed to get your sexual health back on track.
+To answer the call, she offers treatments designed to get your sexual health back on track.

 Why estrogen?